seventhqueen/stax/readme.txt

 = Unlimited headers =
 For real, you can have as many headers on your site.
 Change background, border, typography, make'em sticky, boxed, full-width, custom height, custom width.

-= Mobile/Tablet/Desktop different content & settings =
-This is the cherry of the cake, you can change the content only on mobile if you like or just the settings of your logo.
-How cool is that?

 = Deleted items history =
 Removed an elements you now want back?
 Say no more, Deleted Items to the rescue

-= Try STAX Builder Pro.
+= STAX Builder Pro.
 Create a really professional header = Header resize, Header Slide up, Header transparent.
 Different logo for resize and transparent states.
 Templates.
 Import/Export Headers.